 Follow Michael Crook on Twitter!Click here

-Those who are mentally ill often face ridicule and scorn because some ignorant people think that they are imagining it or faking it.
+Those who are mentally ill often face ridicule and scorn because, among other reasons, some ignorant people think that they are imagining it or faking it.
 I am here to tell you that that is not so.
 I am mentally ill and I am not imagining it.
 And when you read about my experience you will know that I am certainly not faking it.
+Not when I have been dealing with it for at least 23 years.
+Not when I have attempted suicide many times because my mind is just that damaged.
+Not when I have lived the nightmares I have lived.

-Throughout my life, starting when I was 12 or 13, I have dealt with what I would later--much later--find out was untreated mental illness.
-I was too afraid to ask for help, so I simply dealt with it.
-That caused my teenage years to be an absolute hell and I know I acted completely unreasonably as a result; I am sure that I lashed out and acted erractically.
-Even though I was doing things that were unusual for my age, like running my own tiny newsletter and a fan club for a favorite music group, and had awesome paying jobs, I was often consumed with the concept of suicide.
+That ignorance and arrogance on my part caused my teenage years to be an absolute hell and I know I acted completely unreasonably as a result; I am sure that I lashed out and acted erractically.
+Even though I was doing things that were unusual for my age at the time, like running my own Internet fan club for a favorite music group, and had awesome paying jobs that mostly adults had, I was often consumed with the concept of suicide.

 There were many times I simply did not want to live, even though I had great opportunities extended to me, as mentioned earlier in this site.
 I just wanted to die.

 As one might expect, I stumbled and fumbled through my high school classes and probably acted irrationally in general.
 I cannot say for certain as there is a large portion of my high school years that I simply do not remember.
 I am fortunate to have earned my diploma.
 Also, my problems led to me burning bridges in regards to several of the opportunities I had, both inside and outside of school.

 Had I been more aware of mental illness in my youth, and for that matter my early adulthood, and what it can do to a person, I would have sought help.
 I accept responsibility for not doing so.
 We all make our choices in life, and my choice was to hide my problems as best I could, even from myself.
 Because I did not seek help, things grew worse whereas perhaps they would not have had I simply asked for help.